anupgp/Heart-Failure-Prediction/README.md

 The objective of this project is to:
 - Develop a machine learning model for predicting heart disease.
 - Identify significant predictors contributing to heart disease.
-- Provide intuitive visualizations through tools like Plotly Dash to support model interpretability for both technical and non-technical audiences.
+- Provide intuitive visualizations to support model interpretability for both technical and non-technical audiences.

 A cleaned dataset combining five heart-related datasets serves as the input, and Random Forest Plot regression was chosen for data modeling.